-Bailey Parnell was named one of Canada’s Top 100 Most Powerful Women by the Women’s Executive Network.
-She is an award-winning digital marketer, TEDx speaker, and businesswoman with a talent for helping people and brands tell better stories.
-Her work and expertise have been featured on CBC, CTV, FLARE, & in other local Toronto media.
+Bailey Parnell is the Founder & CEO of SkillsCamp and was named one of Canada’s Top 100 Most Powerful Women in 2016.
+Bailey is a dynamic TEDx speaker with over 3 million views, an award-winning digital storyteller, and a businesswoman with a talent for helping people develop the skills they need for success.
+Her work and expertise have been featured in Forbes, CBC, FOX News, Flare Magazine, and more.

-- I fought in competitive Judo for most of my childhood
+- I fought competitively in judo for most of my childhood.

 Being good at something doesn’t mean you should be teaching it.
 I strongly believe that how you deliver content to learners is as important as what you’re delivering.
 When I teach, I strive to make it a safe space where students can bring their whole selves.
 No matter what you’re learning, students should feel safe participating and taking risks.
 Similar to when I do public speaking, I believe it is not the responsibility of the student to automatically be interested and understand.
 I believe it’s the responsibility of the teacher to earn the attention and get you to learn.
 To do this, considering learning styles is very important to me.